Will China join Pakistan-led efforts to mediate US-Iran peace?

 Ahmad said these meetings could offer clues about broader alignment.

 Meanwhile, the military situation continues to escalate.
-An amphibious task force of about 3,500 Marines and sailors, led by the USS Tripoli, has arrived in the Gulf.
+An amphibious task force of about 3,500 US Marines and sailors, led by the USS Tripoli, has arrived in the Gulf.
 Another 2,200 Marines are deploying to the region, along with 2,000 soldiers from the US Army’s 82nd Airborne Division.

 Trump has signalled that military options remain under consideration, with reports suggesting the Pentagon is preparing for possible ground operations lasting weeks.